-Disabled facilities grant legislation states to qualify you must own the property or be a tenant where the adaptations will be carried out.
-Whether a tenant or homeowner, you must also live in the property for the minimum of grant period which is five years.
+Disabled Facilities Grant legislation states to qualify you must own the property or be a tenant where the adaptations will be carried out.
+Whether a tenant or homeowner, you must also live or plan to live in the property for five years.

 If you are a tenant, you must gain written permission from your landlord before applying for the disabled facilities grant to make any adaptations to the home, or your landlord may apply on your behalf.

-If you are a landlord and wish to adapt your home for a tenant, work must be reasonable and be possible to be carried out.
+If you are a landlord and wish to adapt your home for a tenant, work must be reasonable and practical to be carried out.
 This will be determined by social services.
 Adaptations must also be necessary and appropriate (determined by the housing department) to meet your disabled tenant’s needs.

 Alternatively,if you don’t qualify for the disabled facility grant, you can ask your landlord to make adjustments around your home.

 If you rent your home and qualify under the Equality Act 2021 you may have the right to make ‘reasonable adjustments’ within you’re your home to help you live there with your disability.